ilpanich/ilpanich/README.md

-- 👋 Hi, I’m @ilpanich, a Senior Cloud SW Engineer with a Ph.
+- 👋 Hi, I’m @ilpanich, a Senior Cloud SW Engineer and Cloud Technical Leader with a Ph.
 D. in IT
-- 👀 I’m interested in Cloud SW architectures, Cloud API development, R&R music, theatre
+- 👀 I’m interested in Cloud SW architectures, Cloud API development, Data Analysis, AI, R&R music, theatre
-- 🌱 I’m currently learning RUST and actix-web
+- 🌱 I’m currently working with Java, Python and I'm trying to learn RUST and actix-web
-- 💞️ I’m looking to collaborate on Cloud-related projects
+- 💞️ I’m looking to collaborate on Cloud-related and data-centric or AI projects
 - 📫 You can reach me at my personal email (you can find it in my github profile)

 <!---